XiaotaoChen/model-quantization/doc/detection.md

 - Quantization is employed on all convolution layer wrapper in `detectron2/layer/wrapper.py`, namely the `Conv2D` module.
 For layers natively call `nn.conv2d` will keep in full precision.

+- We provide an option `quantization.scope` to flexible choose the layers/blocks which are scheduled to be quantized.

 ## Pretrained  model